CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.4 Mobile Disk.md

 ### 2 4 Broken disk

-Mobile data carriers are susceptible to damage, errors or failures due to their size and application fields.
+Because of their size and application fields, mobile data carriers are susceptible to damage, errors or failures.
 Cause are, for example, constantly changing operating environments or mechanical effects.

 ### 2 5 Theft